Kyuu-Ji/htb-write-up/enterprise/write-up-enterprise.md

 ### Getting Code Execution on WordPress

-To get code execution, we can modify one of the PHP files to run system commands:
+To get code execution, PHP files can be modified to run system commands:
 ```markdown
 Appearance --> Editor --> Theme Header (header.php)
 ```